 This is only the beginning of tech-based curriculum at Harmony High School, as the school system looks to add an Advanced Placement (AP) class within the following year to further the program and allow students to gain expert-level skills.

-Orlando has a long history of tech, which includes gaming giants like EA Tiburon who continues to stay in the region for its easy access to the well-developed talent pool.
-A talent pool that is built by top industry schools like Full Sail University and the University of Central Florida’s Florida Interactive Entertainment Academy (FIEA).
+Orlando's economy has a long history of tech, which includes gaming giants like EA SPORTS that stay in the region for easy access to its well-developed talent pool.
+That talent pool is built by top industry schools like Full Sail University and the University of Central Florida’s Florida Interactive Entertainment Academy (FIEA).